Kong/developer.konghq.com/app/_how-tos/konnect-oidc.md

 tldr:
   q: How do I configure SSO?
-  a: As an alternative to Kong Konnect’s native authentication, you can set up single sign-on (SSO) access to Konnect using OpenID Connect or SAML.
-This authentication method allows your users to log in to Kong Konnect using their IdP credentials, without needing a separate login.
+  a: As an alternative to {{site.konnect_product_name}}’s native authentication, you can set up single sign-on (SSO) access to Konnect using OpenID Connect or SAML.
+This authentication method allows your users to log in to {{site.konnect_product_name}} using their IdP credentials, without needing a separate login.
 This topic covers configuring SSO for use with various identity providers.

 prereqs:
   inline: